lawrennd/old_talks/_ml/includes/double-descent.md

 \notes{One of Breiman's ideas for improving predictive performance is known as bagging [@Breiman:bagging96].
 The idea is to train a number of models on the data such that they overfit (high variance).
 Then average the predictions of these models.
-The models are trained on different bootstrap samples and their predictions are aggregated giving us the acronym, Bagging.
+The models are trained on different bootstrap samples [@Efron:bootstrap79] and their predictions are aggregated giving us the acronym, Bagging.
 By combining decision trees with bagging, we recover random forests [@Breiman-forests01].}

-\notes{Bias and variance can be estimated through Professor Efron's bootstrap, and the traditional view has been that there's a form of Goldilocks effect, where the best predictions are given by the model that is 'just right' for the amount of data available.
+\notes{Bias and variance can also be estimated through Professor Efron's bootstrap [@Efron:bootstrap79], and the traditional view has been that there's a form of Goldilocks effect, where the best predictions are given by the model that is 'just right' for the amount of data available.
 Not to simple, not too complex.
 The idea is that bias decreases with increasing model